 GK Music - offers Skype lessons for individual private lessons.
 Call 209-456-7279 for more info!

-• Our very own Little People Creative Play Preschool is offering this fun activity packet for you to download and complete with your preschool-age children: Preschool Packet.pdf
+• Little people Creative Play offers this fun activity packet for you to download and complete with your preschool-age children: Preschool Packet.pdf

 • Take a bike ride with the family!

 • Take your dog for a walk; it's important our pets get exercise, too!

 • Walk/run around your neighborhood and say "hi" (from a distance) to all of your neighbors who are getting outside, too!